mattweldon/elm-spa-routing/README.md

-# Elm Brunch Boilerplate
+# Elm SPA Routing

-A simple boilerplate project for getting Elm working with Brunch.
+A basic introduction to getting SPA-style routing working in Elm.

 Clone the repo and run `npm start` to load the server.
-A more detailed walk through the project can be found here: https://mattweldon.com/articles/setting-up-a-build-process-for-elm-using-brunch/
+A more detailed walkthrough of the project can be found here: https://mattweldon.com/articles/single-page-routing-in-elm/